To-do List Runner

 Provide a unique identifier to your new element from top left corner marked with "ID: " tag and a pencil icon.
 For this example, we are using "state-todo-0001" as the id.

-Enter the following details from "DEFINITION" and "SETTINGS" tabs and save:
+Enter the following details from "DEFINITION" and "STATE DEFINITION" tabs and save:

 DEFINITION